tradingstrategy-ai/web3-ethereum-defi/docs/source/index.rst

-Web3-Ethereum-Defi for Python
+Web3-Ethereum-DeFi for Python
 =============================

 .. meta::
-   :description: Web3 and DeFi APIs for Python
+   :description: Python API for Web3 protocols like Uniswap, Chainlink and others

 .. image:: logo-wall-white.png